Guide for gentle care

 Good maintenance extends the use and lifecycle of the product significantly.

 We have created a guide on how to take care of your Finarte products.
 From here, you find both general and more material-specific care instructions that are easy to follow.
-If you are interested in properties of different materials and want to get tips on choosing the right material, see your Material guide.
+If you are interested in properties of different materials and want to get tips on choosing the right material, see your Material Guide.

 CARE